w3c/wai-easy-checks/index.md

 {% include excol.html type="middle" %}

-<p>These checks are based on the Web Content Accessibility Guidelines (WCAG) 2.0.
+<p>These checks are based on the Web Content Accessibility Guidelines (WCAG).
 The main points in WCAG are called &quot;Success Criteria&quot;.
-In the &quot;Learn more from&quot; sections of this page, there are links to pages that explain the relevant success criteria in the &quot;Understanding WCAG 2.0&quot; document.</p>
+In the &quot;Learn more from&quot; sections of this page, there are links to pages that explain the relevant success criteria in the &quot;Understanding WCAG&quot; document.</p>

 <p><strong>Please see the {% include link.html to="/standards-guidelines/wcag/" text="WCAG Overview" %} for an introduction to WCAG.</strong></p>